President Biden wraps up his visit to wartime Israel with a warning against being 'consumed' by rage

 Biden arrived in Israel as the nations across the Mideast shook with protests triggered by an explosion Monday at a Gaza hospital that killed hundreds.

-The blast undid plans for Jordan’s King Abdullah II to host Biden along with Palestinian President Mahmoud Abbas and Egyptian President Abdel Fattah el-Sissi.
+The blast undid plans for Jordan’s King Abdullah II to host Biden along with Palestinian President Mahmoud Abbas and el-Sissi.
 Abbas withdrew in protest of the hospital attack; the summit was subsequently canceled outright.
-Biden was expected to speak to Abbas and el-Sissi by telephone Wednesday as he returned to Washington, but his presence in Israel prompted fresh outrage.
+Biden was expected to speak to Abbas by telephone Wednesday as he returned to Washington, but his presence in Israel prompted fresh outrage.

 Ayman Safadi, Jordan’s foreign minister, told a state-run television network that the war is “pushing the region to the brink.”